 Live chat auto invite

-With Lucky Orange, you can for visitors who fall into certain behavior categories.
+With Lucky Orange, you can set automatic chat invitations for visitors who fall into certain behavior categories.
 This feature allows you to create a highly-segmented chat program that can scale up during your busy season and keep your chat operators focused on the conversations that mean the most.

 Use cases for automatic live chat invites: